frobware/haproxy-hacks/OCPBUGS-173/README.md

 router-default-744f6c8bc4-pjt6d   2/2     Running   0          94s
 ```

-Now let's rerun the reencrypt test Note: the only change we have made
+Now let's rerun the reencrypt test.
+Note: the only change we have made
 is to swap out haproxy 2.2 for 2.4 but let's verify that:

 ```